-BLUE SPRINGS MIDDLE SCHOOLS DISCIPLINE SCOPE AND SEQUENCE 2020-21
+BLUE SPRINGS HIGH SCHOOLS DISCIPLINE SCOPE AND SEQUENCE 2023-2024

 The following scope and sequence has been created in accordance with district board policies.
 There are a number of behavior violations that are specifically outlined in the Blue Springs R-IV policy manual and therefore, are not included in this scope and sequence.
 However, no policy or list can anticipate every discipline situation that might occur.
 This list is meant to be a general guide for discipline policies only.
 Refer to Board Policies for additional information and items not listed.
-The severity of a situation and the frequency of discipline infractions must be taken into consideration when distributing discipline.
+The severity of a situation and the frequency of discipline infractions must be taken into consideration when distributing consequences.
+If deemed appropriate the Severity Clause BP 5.61(3) will be applied.